 When I first started collecting sports cards, group breaks didn't exist.
-My recent re-introduction to the sports card world happened earlier this year.
+My re-introduction to the sports card world happened earlier in 2012.
 I spent a $50.00 WalMart gift card I got for Christmas on a couple blaster boxes of 2012 Topps Series 1 Baseball.
 Since then, I have become consumed with the hobby that enthralled me as a child.
 However, this time around I am spending hundreds of dollars online per purchase instead of a dollar or two at my local gas station.
 And I'm looking even bigger.

-The quality of the cards, and this new thing called a hit, has put me shoulder deep back into collecting.
+The quality of the cards, and this new thing called a hit, has put me shoulder-deep back into collecting.
 Even though I like the accomplishment of putting together base sets, the hits are what keeps me dropping money on hobby boxes.
 Hits are guaranteed.
 It says so right on the box.

 To go one step further, I was introduced to Chad Redfern, or TheTruth17 as most know him on BlogTV, by my buddy Bryan.
 Bryan works at a card shop on the weekends and has never stopped collecting cards since childhood.
 After watching Chad open case after case and pulling hit after hit, I soon realized that having the cards is nice, but opening the cards is what I like the best about the hobby.
 So I thought, "Why don't I do that?"